Inflammation and narrowing of the airway in any location, from your throat out into your lungs, can result in wheezing.

-4. Bronchiectasis (a chronic lung condition in which abnormal widening of bronchial tubes inhibits mucus clearing)
+4. Bronchiectasis, an ongoing lung condition in which unusual widening of the bronchial tubes keeps mucus from clearing.

 5. Bronchiolitis (especially in young children)